 Now that you know the answer to “what is spelt?”
 You may be wondering about the health benefits of spelt.
 See our post on the 8 soundbites on spelt benefits for a summary of the health benefits of spelt.

 So what is spelt?
-It is a delicious whole grain that can be prepared in a wide variety of ways to enjoy a healthy meal.
+It is a delicious and healthy whole grain that can be prepared in a wide variety of ways.